chatwoot/charts/charts/chatwoot/README.md

     chatwoot/chatwoot
 ```

-The above command sets the Chatwoot server frontend url to `chat.yourdoamain.com`.
+The above command sets the Chatwoot server frontend URL to `chat.yourdoamain.com`.

 Alternatively, a YAML file that specifies the values for the parameters can be provided while installing the chart.
 For example,